dengxiaozhi/SACC/README.md

 # Strongly Augmented Contrastive Clustering (SACC)

-By Xiao-Zhi Deng, Dong Huang, Ding-Hua Chen, Chang-Dong Wang and Jian-Huang Lai.
+By Xiaozhi Deng, Dong Huang, Ding-Hua Chen, Chang-Dong Wang and Jian-Huang Lai.

 This is a Pytorch implementation of the paper.